-The amended and restated partnership agreement provides that for each full non-overlapping four-quarter period ending on or after the first anniversary of the completion of the transaction, but prior to the fifth anniversary of the completion of the transaction, in which the dollar amount of Petro Adjusted Operating Surplus per Petro Unit equals or exceeds \$2.90, we will issue 303,000 senior subordinated units (or 303,000 Class B common units if the issuance occurs after the end of the subordination period) to the holders of the senior subordinated units, junior subordinated units and the general partner units on the record date for the distribution of the final quarter of the four-quarter period, pro rata; provided that Star Gas Partners may not issue more than 909,000 senior subordinated units or Class B common units in the aggregate under this provision; provided, further, that Star Gas Partners may not issue more than 303,000 senior subordinated units or Class B common units under this provision in any 365-day period.
-We will not issue any fractional senior subordinated units or Class B common units in the issuance of the additional units.
-We will pay to each holder who would otherwise be entitled to a fractional senior subordinated unit an amount in cash to be paid in lieu of those fractional units determined by multiplying the fraction by the Current Market Price of a senior subordinated unit or a Class B common unit, as the case may be, as of the date three days prior to issuance of the additional units.
+The amended and restated partnership agreement provides that for each nonoverlapping four-quarter period that occurs after the first anniversary of the transaction, but prior to the fifth anniversary of the transaction, that the dollar amount of Petro Adjusted Operating Surplus per Petro Unit equals or exceeds \$2.90, we will issue 303,000 senior subordinated units.
+If the subordination period ends during this five year period, we will issue 303,000 Class B common units as opposed to senior subordinated units.
+Prior to the expiration of the subordination period, these additional senior subordinated units will be issued to the current holders of the senior subordinated units, junior subordinated units and the general partner units on the record date for the distribution of the final quarter of the four-quarter period, pro rata.
+After the expiration of the subordination period, these additional Class B common units will be issued, pro rata, to the current holders of the Class B common units and general partner units.
+However, under this provision we may not issue more than 909,000 senior subordinated units or Class B common units in the aggregate.
+In addition, we Star Gas Partners may not issue more than 303,000 senior subordinated units or Class B common units under this provision in any 365-day period.
+We will not issue any fractional units in the issuance these additional units but will pay to each holder who would otherwise be entitled to a fractional unit an amount in cash in lieu of those fractional units.
+The amount of cash to be paid will be determined by multiplying the fraction by the Current Market Price of a senior subordinated unit or a Class B common unit, as the case may be.
+For this purpose, the Current market price is set as of the date three days prior to issuance of the additional units.
 On the first day after the record date for distributions with respect to the first quarter ending on or after the fifth anniversary of completion of the transaction, the right to receive the additional units shall lapse and all conversion rights shall cease to exist.

-"Petro Adjusted Operating Surplus" means, for any four-quarter period, the Adjusted Operating Surplus generated by Petro (which for purposes of this definition includes all subsidiaries of Star Gas Partners primarily engaged in the home heating oil business) during that four quarter period, as determined in good faith by a majority of the members of the board of directors of the general partner (with the concurrence of the audit committee of the board of directors of the General Partner consisting of two members of the board who are not officers of the general partner).
+"Petro Adjusted Operating Surplus" means, for any four-quarter period, the Adjusted Operating Surplus generated by Petro ,which includes all subsidiaries of Star Gas Partners primarily engaged in the home heating oil business, during that four quarter period.
+The determination of this amount is made in good faith by a majority of the members of the board of directors of the general partner acting with the concurrence of the audit committee.
 In calculating Petro Adjusted Operating Surplus,

-- (1) debt service (including the payment of principal, interest and premium) on all debt incurred or assumed by Petro or any of its affiliates, the proceeds of which are used by or for the benefit of Petro (including the proceeds from the debt offering), shall be included to the extent that debt service is included in the calculation of Operating Surplus, and - (2) debt service (including the payment of principal, interest and premium) on all debt incurred or assumed by Petro or any of its affiliates, the proceeds of which are not used by or for the benefit of Petro, shall be excluded.
+- (1) debt service, including the payment of principal, interest and premium on all debt incurred or assumed by Petro or any of its affiliates, the proceeds of which are used by or for the benefit of Petro, including the proceeds from the debt offering, shall be included to the extent that debt service is included in the calculation of Operating Surplus, and - (2) debt service, including the payment of principal, interest and premium, on all debt incurred or assumed by Petro or any of its affiliates, the proceeds of which are not used by or for the benefit of Petro, shall be excluded.